Brutus11111/pselc/README.md

 A bash script to display a menu showing all PDF files in a directory.

 With the '-s' option, the script can also display PDF files in subdirectories of the main directory as well.

+**Warning**: -s might be slow if you have hundreds of PDFs in a directory
 ## Installation
 1. Make the script executable : chmod +x pselc
 2. Copy the script to your /usr/local/bin folder